 Playing should be apparently ‘purposeless’.
 Sure, it may somehow serve a purpose in the end, but we must not do it to be ‘productive,’ recognised, making money, fitting in, or serving our ego.

 Playing is the portal to creativity that propels us forward as a species.
 Creativity is when we are creating something that has never been done before, or that we do something that has been done but in a different way, with a different voice.

 That means there might not be a ‘proof of concept’, a guarantee that our work or idea will be accepted, celebrated, revered or earn us any material gains.

 So in a way, if because we feel guilty when not working in a conventionally defined way, we only allow ourselves to do things that come with a linear path of progression and the promise of rewards, we are never giving ourselves a chance to travel in unchartered territories.
 We are depriving ourselves of the opportunities to discover something new, make something new, and enjoy the rapture that comes from birthing something fresh and meaningful into the world.

-When you play and explore new things, a part of you may say you are being indulgent and even wasteful.
+When you play and explore new things, some of you may say you are indulgent and even wasteful.
 That part of you feels incredibly guilty when not working.
 But the healthiest part of you, the wisest part of you, will tell you that in some years’ time, you will see that these activities are the paths to true wealth.

 Following your heart, developing hobbies, and engaging in leisure are not indulgences.
 They are the necessary ingredients for true abundance.